Physiotherapy Treatment for Back Pain Relief in Delhi

 Primary Goal Pain relief, inflammation control Functional restoration, pain management

-Key Techniques Ice/heat, TENS, gentle mobilisation, rest guidance Graded exercise, manual therapy, dry needling, education
+Key Techniques Ice/heat, TENS, gentle mobilisation Graded exercise, dry needling, education

-Patient Education Reassurance, posture advice, activity modification Pain science education, self-management strategies
+Patient Education Reassurance, posture advice Pain science education, self-management

 Physiotherapy Massage Techniques for Back Pain

 Soft tissue therapy and massage are powerful adjuncts to exercise-based physiotherapy.
-As a physiotherapist at AlignBody, I use massage not as a stand-alone relaxation treatment, but as a targeted clinical tool to address specific musculoskeletal problems.
-Here are the key massage approaches I use for back pain – each chosen based on your specific diagnosis, not a generic protocol.
+At AlignBody, I use massage not as a stand-alone relaxation treatment, but as a targeted clinical tool to address specific musculoskeletal problems.

 1. Deep Tissue Massage for the Paraspinal Muscles